TimSwarts/BDC/Assignment6/README.md

 * Backpropagation has been optimized:
 The derivative of functions are now calculated outside of the list comprehensions and loops that use them, to prevent the same calculations from being done multiple times.
+* Refactored the code to use numpy with vectorized activation and derivative functions to greatly speed up training.
+This also shortened the code a lot.
 ## Changes made to the data script:
 ``data.py`` is a module delivered by Dave Langers as part of the Advanced Datamining course.
 It contains functions to load and visualize data.
 The changes made to this script are listed below.